Top 15 myths about smoke-free alternatives: Frequently asked questions12 Aug 2022 · 5 min read

 See also question 10.

 9. Are heat-not-burn products and vapes better than continuing to smoke?

 10. Do heat-not-burn products and vapes give off smoke?

 Cigarettes burn tobacco, which creates smoke, which is also an aerosol.
-However, the composition of the aerosol in smoke is very different from the aerosol emitted by vapes and heat-not-burn products, as smoke contains thousands of chemicals, of which a hundred have been identified as harmful or potentially harmful.
+However, the composition of the aerosol in smoke is very different from the aerosol emitted by heat-not-burn products and vapes, as smoke contains thousands of chemicals, of which a hundred have been identified as harmful or potentially harmful.

 11. Fewer people are taking up smoking, so do we need less-harmful alternatives?